 The penalty is set at 200% of the total underpayment.
 There is a minimum payment of £100 and a maximum payment of £20,000.
 The maximum payment applies for each worker who has been underpaid, not to the total payment for all workers.

 The most serious cases of non-compliance with the national minimum wage legislation, for example producing false records or refusing to answer questions from a compliance officer, may be criminally prosecuted by the Revenue and Customs Prosecutions Office.
 The potential penalty on conviction is an unlimited fine.

 The Government operates a scheme to publicly name employers that do not comply with the law on the national minimum wage.
 The Department for Business, Energy and Industrial Strategy periodically issues a press notice naming employers that have been issued with a notice of underpayment.

 An employer that pays less than the national minimum wage may face individual claims from employees for unlawful deductions from wages or breach of contract.
-If an employee brings his or her own claim, HMRC cannot also enforce a complaint on the employee's behalf.
+If an employee brings their own claim, HMRC cannot also enforce a complaint on the employee's behalf.